GFialho/points-frontend/README.md

    npm run dev
    ```

-4. Open your browser and navigate to [https://points-frontend-challenge-gfialho.vercel.app/project](https://points-frontend-challenge-gfialho.vercel.app/project) to view the application.
+4. Open your browser to view the application.

 ## Dependencies